giantswarm/docs/src/content/advanced/gitops/index.md

 Next, we configure the keys that will be used in the management cluster flux to decypher secrets so they can be safely stored in the repo.

-In this example we are using the simplest for of `sops` key management, we are creating a master key for all the kustomizations in this management cluster.
+In this example we are using `sops` with `pgp` key management and creating a master key for all the kustomizations in this management cluster.

-The key was already created for us in the `kubectl gs gitops add management-cluster` command so we only need to apply the secret in the cluster and safely store the private gpg key so we can use it to encrypt files before pushing them to the repo.
+This master key is created automatically by the `kubectl gs gitops add management-cluster` command so we only need to apply the secret in the cluster and safely store the private gpg key so we can use it to encrypt files before pushing them to the repo.

 To import the private key (replace X's by the specific file name):